louist103/Gamecube-N64-Controller/README.rst

     controller) are along the X axis, while outputs (to the N64) are on the Y axis.

-To turn this off, head to line 279 in ``gamecube.pde`` and change the 0 to a 1.
+To turn this off, head to line 279 in ``gamecube.ino`` and change the 0 to a 1.
 In my experience, this curve helps in some games, but hurts in others.

 Method